 For combustion to take place, a spark is needed to ignite the fuel mixture in the engine.
 The vehicle’s ignition system is designed so that a 12-volt battery can generate the very high voltage required to create such a discharge.
 The heart of this system is a device called an ignition coil.

 This coil is a kind of transformer.
-Transformers transfer voltage from one circuit to another, either as a higher voltage (as in a step-up transformer, of which the ignition coil is an example), or a lower voltage (a step-down transformer).
-The key principle that makes transformers work is electromagnetic induction: A moving magnetic field, or a change in a stationary magnetic field (the case in our ignition coil), can induce a current in a wire exposed to that field.
+Transformers transfer voltage from one circuit to another.
+The key principle that makes transformers work is electromagnetic induction: A moving magnetic field, or a change in a stationary magnetic field can induce a current in a wire exposed to that field.

-This ignition coil is a pulse-type transformer.
-Like other transformers, it consists, in part, of two coils of wire, as shown in the diagram at right.
-These are both wrapped around the same iron core.
-Because this is a step-up transformer, the secondary coil has far more turns of wire than the primary coil, which is wrapped around the secondary.
-In fact, the secondary coil has several thousand turns of thin wire, whereas the primary coil has just a few hundred.
-In your car, this allows some 40,000 volts of electricity to be generated by a modest battery, as the tutorial below illustrates.
+This ignition coil consists of two coils of wire, as shown in the diagram.
+The secondary coil has far more turns of wire than the primary coil, which is wrapped around the secondary.
+This allows some 40,000 volts of electricity to be generated by a modest battery.